 AWACS Network Upgrade using Modified COTS Helps Shorten Delivery

-For the majority of operational airborne early warning and control aircraft (AEW&C) over 20 years old, on-board radar and networking systems are based on outdated technology that need to be upgraded to be effective in today’s airborne defense engagements.
-When one such aircraft fleet was undergoing an upgrade of the on-board AEW&C network, they contacted Curtiss-Wright to find a cost effective yet rugged, quick turnaround solution for multiple processing and communications subsystems.
+For the majority of operational airborne early warning and control aircraft (AEW&C) over 20 years old, on-board radar and networking systems are based on outdated technology that needs to be upgraded to be effective in today’s airborne defense engagements.
+When one such aircraft fleet was undergoing an upgrade of the on-board AEW&C network, they contacted Curtiss-Wright to find a cost-effective yet rugged, quick turnaround solution for multiple processing and communications subsystems.

 To keep program risk, costs and total system footprint down, the customer’s network architecture upgrade included four Small Form Factor (SFF) systems from Curtiss-Wright, ten in total on each aircraft, with redundancies included.

 Choosing Commercial Off the Shelf (COTS) based solutions for this program enabled the customer to keep NRE costs down while still creating tailored solutions to fulfill their unique requirements.
 Early access units were delivered prior to the initial production-grade units so that additional qualification testing could be completed and systems could be integrated into the labs supporting the program.
 The quick availability of the MCOTS systems and Curtiss-Wright’s program management team enabled them to meet the aggressive program development schedule.
 Following the completion of the customer’s delta qualification testing, additional production units will be delivered for integration onto the aircraft fleet in 2019.